Communication Compression for Distributed Learning with Aggregate and Server-Guided Feedback: Introduction

 where $x \in \R^d$ is the global model, $f_n \colon \R^d \to \R$ is the loss function of Client $n$, and $N$ is the total number of clients.
 This formulation is prevalent in Federated Learning (FL)~\cite{communication_efficient}, a distributed learning paradigm designed for privacy preservation, where clients train the global model on their local data and send updates to the server for aggregation.

-A primary bottleneck in distributed learning is communication overhead, especially the cost of uploading model updates from clients to the server~\cite{advances_open_problems}.
+A primary bottleneck in distributed learning is communication overhead.
+Given that communication at edge devices is not symmetric, with the upload (client to server) link being significantly more constrained~\cite{speedtest}, the download cost is considered negligible in the distributed learning literature.
+Thus, the primary concern is the cost of uploading model updates from clients to the server~\cite{advances_open_problems}.
 To mitigate this, various lossy compression techniques, such as quantization~\cite{qsgd}, sparsification~\cite{aji2017sparse}, and low-rank approximation~\cite{vogels2019powersgd}, have been proposed.
-While unbiased compressors are often easier to analyze, biased compressors are frequently preferred in practice for their superior empirical performance and computational efficiency~\cite{advances_open_problems,beznosikov2023biased}.
+While unbiased compressors are easier to analyze, biased compressors are frequently preferred in practice for their superior empirical performance and computational efficiency~\cite{advances_open_problems,beznosikov2023biased}.

 To guarantee the convergence of algorithms using biased compression, a mechanism known as error feedback (or error compensation) is typically required~\cite{error_feedback}.
-This involves each client tracking the accumulated compression error locally and correcting for it in subsequent updates.
-However, standard error feedback requires stateful clients to store these error vectors (control variates).
-In many large-scale, cross-device FL settings, clients are assumed to be stateless and cannot maintain state between communication rounds~\cite{advances_open_problems}.
-Furthermore, having the server manage these control variates on behalf of clients would introduce privacy risks by tracking individual client behavior over time.
+This involves each client tracking the accumulated compression error locally and correcting for it in subsequent updates. \Cref{fig:block-diagram} shows the block diagram for an error feedback mechanism.